 This class is made possible via funding from the Alameda County Transportation Commission.

-We’ll cover on-road, on-your-bike practice sessions, working in small groups with our certified instructors to improve your handling skills, emergency maneuvers, and ability to confidently and safely share the road with other traffic.
-Every attendee will receive a free set of bike lights!
+We’ll cover on-road, on-your-bike practice sessions, working in small groups with our certified instructors to improve your handling skills, emergency maneuvers, and ability to confidently and safely bike on all types of streets and pathways.
+Every attendee will receive a free set of bike lights!!!

 Attending one of our “Day 1” Urban Cycling 101: Classroom Workshops is normally a prerequisite to taking a Road Class.
 However, if you can not make one of our classroom sessions and still want to sign up for a road class please contact our Education Director Robert at robert@BikeEastBay.org for an alternate arrangement.

 A functional bike and helmet are required to participate.
 Any minors joining us for this class must be accompanied by an adult.
 This is not a learn-to-ride class, and all participants are expected to be comfortable with the basics of balancing, pedaling, and steering.

 If you will need a substantial meal before the end of class please bring it with you as our schedule will not allow us to eat off-site.

 Click the image below to download the Traffic Skills 101 manual before attending this class, to review the information covered in the “Day 1” class you attended.